Personal property insurance: Are you covered?

 ACV vs. RCV

-When you file a claim for a covered loss, your insurance company will pay for covered damages after you have met your deductible.
+When you file a claim for a covered loss, your insurance company will pay for covered damages minus your deductible, which is the portion you are responsible for out of pocket.
 However, the amount of money you get depends on how your insurance policy calculates reimbursement.
 This is where actual cash value (ACV) versus replacement cost value (RCV) comes into play.

 An ACV policy factors in depreciation when determining the value of your items.
 For example, you may have purchased a laptop five years ago for $1,000, but it is now worth $500 because it has depreciated, or lost value, over time.
 In the event of a covered loss, the insurance company would reimburse you $500 for that laptop less your deductible.